Coat Color:BlackBlueBlue MerleRedRed MerleBrindleLilacSableSable MerleGoldWhite & BlackWhite & BlueWhite & Blue MerleWhite & RedWhite & Red Merle

 Are Border Collies good with cats?

-Border Collies can be trained to live with a cat, but their tendency to herd can make them annoying to felines.
-Many Border Collies and cats establish a live-and-let-live approach, but they may never become BFFs.
+You can train a Border Collie to live with a cat, but their tendency to herd can make them annoying to felines.
+Many Border Collies and cats establish a live-and-let-live approach but may never become BFFs.

 Do Border Collies bark a lot?